Treesitter

 This is where things get interesting.

 Treesitter doesn't have support for any language by default.
-Is not like the developers of the treesitter have to add support for a specific language.
+Is not like the developers of treesitter have to add support for a specific language.
 They decided to make it modular in a way.
 So there are three components to treesitter: parsers, queries and the library.

 Treesitter library